Anupriya1729/InterviewExperiences/BNY Mellon.md

 10. Which databases have you used?
 Where have you used it?
 11. Do you have any leadership experience?
 12. What do you know about BNY Mellon and why you want to join it?
-13. Any questions for me?
+13. Any questions for me ?
 </pre>